-1) Stirrups which extend from the bottom to the top of the deck shall be sized to fit without causing an encroachment on the cover in any location.
-Generally, this results in the stirrups being 120 mm min. less than the deck depth at the shallowest location where the stirrups are to be placed;

-- 2) Stirrups shall not be hooked over the top-most reinforcing bars.
-They shall be hooked over bars in the lower layer of the top mat; - 3) The appropriate standard drawing showing the method of supporting the reinforcing steel shall be referenced as follows: - OPSD 3329.101 for thick slabs; - OPSD 3329.100 for thin slabs (i.e., less than 300 mm thick); - 4) If fanned bars are used, a location shall be found for them such that there is no encroachment on cover and that location shall be clearly shown in plan and section.
+- Stirrups which extend from the bottom to the top of the deck shall be sized to fit without causing an encroachment on the cover in any location.
+Generally, this results in the stirrups being 120 mm min. less than the deck depth at the shallowest location where the stirrups are to be placed; - In slabs and walls, Stirrups shall-need not be hooked over the topouter-most reinforcing bars.
+They shall may be hooked over bars in the lower layer of the top mat with 135 degree hooks or greater; - 3) The appropriate standard drawing showing the method of supporting the reinforcing steel shall be referenced as follows: - OPSD 3329.101 for thick slabs; - OPSD 3329.100 for thin slabs (i.e., less than 300 mm thick); - 4) If fanned bars are used, a location shall be found for them such that there is no encroachment on cover and that location shall be clearly shown in plan and section.

-2.4.6 Requirements for Sulphate Resistance in Bridge Elements
+2.4.62.4.7 Requirements for Sulphate Resistance in Bridge Elements